Mathieu-Villanueva/Test-Hivebrite/README.md

 ### Admin manages a specific Event/User custom attribute :

+This is possible with the actors in : `app/actors/customizables/`

 An admin can :

 - mark as required a custom attribute on a Event/User :